mahlberg-lab/clic/docs/image_sources.rst

 Cover Image Credits
 ===================

-Collage compiled by Dr. Ismail Barakat, representing the corpora available on `clic-fiction.com <https://clic-fiction.com/>`_.
+The following images were used for corpora on `clic-fiction.com <https://clic-fiction.com/>`_.
 All images are in the public domain.

 **19C**: Sybil Tawse, illustration for *Cranford* by Elizabeth Gaskell (London: Adam and Charles Black, 1914), captioned "She always told them to hold out their tiny palms, into which she shook either peppermint or ginger lozenges."
 Internet Archive: `cranford191400gaskuoft <https://archive.org/details/cranford191400gaskuoft>`_